 František Kupka (1871–1957)

-National Gallery Prague – Wallenstein Riding School (Národní galerie v Praze – Valdštejnská jízdárna), Valdštejnská 3, Praha 1 - Malá Strana, 118 00
+National Gallery Prague – Wallenstein Riding School (Národní galerie Praha – Valdštejnská jízdárna), Valdštejnská 3, Praha 1 - Malá Strana, 118 00

 The extensive exhibition presents Kupka´s work from his earliest pieces created in 1890´s till his abstract works from 50´s.
 The exhibition consists of different thematised parts, which help visitors to follow the Kupka´s journey from symbolism to abstraction.
 The retrospective exhibition puts a stress on his symbolist paintings, expressionist portraits, colour verticals, a language of colours and shapes, mechanism and geometrical abstraction.
 His works on paper will show him as a satirical drawer and a great illustrator, an artist interested in philosophy, religion, antics and science.

 At the exhibition you will see a unique collection of oil paintings, works on paper, graphic prints and documentational material.
-Except of the works from the National Gallery in Prague, there will be loans from the Centre Pompidou in Paris, Guggenheim Museum in New York or Albertina.
-The exhibition is prepared by the National Gallery in cooperation with the Reunion de musées nationaux Grand Palais and the Ateneum Art Museum in Helsinki.
+Except of the works from the National Gallery in Prague, there are loans from the Centre Pompidou in Paris, Guggenheim Museum in New York or Albertina.
+The exhibition has been prepared by the National Gallery in cooperation with the Reunion de musées nationaux Grand Palais and the Ateneum Art Museum in Helsinki.